 YouTube is the second largest search engine behind Google.
 TikTok is one of the fastest-growing social media platforms.
 If you’re talented with a camera or are passionate about something that you can teach or entertain people with, you should seriously consider venturing into these two powerful platforms.

 Specifically, there’s a lot of potential to make money through Google Adsense (once your channel meets monetization requirements).
-There’s also sponsored videos and affiliate linking to products and services.
+There are also sponsored videos and affiliate linking to products and services.
 TikTok also offers a ton of earning potential through sponsorships and affiliate marketing, but also through TikTok’s Creator Fund, which essentially pays you to create engaging content on the platform.

 No matter where you are right now, there’s still time to find your place in the creator economy.
 We encourage you to share your skills and explore that in the new year.